Theft on Indian Railways

 You can read about my friend’s account of this experience here.

-21 thoughts on “Theft on Indian Railways
+21 responses to “Theft on Indian Railways”

 Sorry to hear that.
 I hope you reported the incident though.
 You never know if some of your things will turn up again like ours did.

-I am quite surprised that this happened in the AC carriage.
+4. I am quite surprised that this happened in the AC carriage.
 Something similar happened to me – A couple years ago (Maybe 7-8) I was travelling on Non-AC too.
 I was listening to music and just happened to doze off.
 Someone stole my discman even though it was in my hand and left the earphones in my ear!
 I don’t usually lock my luggage when I travel in the AC carriage, but after reading this, I sure will!
 Sorry about your friend losing her DSLR.
 It’s probably one of the worst things you can lose 🙁

-I understand that Indians are also targeted, but in this instance I believe we were specifically targeted due to our foreign accents.
+5. I understand that Indians are also targeted, but in this instance I believe we were specifically targeted due to our foreign accents.

 Yes I think I am going to have to forgo getting any sleep and ditch the ear plugs next time.